-(h) Where a proposed use is to be a Planned Unit Development involving residential structures, the Planning Commission may authorize an additional two dwelling units per acre if the development is properly designed.
+(i) Where a proposed use is to be a Planned Unit Development involving residential structures, the Planning Commission may authorize an additional two dwelling units per acre if the development is properly designed.
+Planned developments over 20 acres or new planned developments added to the Urban Growth Boundary (UGB) after January 1, 2021, maximum density shall be 15 dwelling units per acre.
+For sites under 20 acres, middle housing is not subject to density maximums except for townhouses, for which maximum density shall be 25 dwelling units per acre.
 Aesthetic, geologic and environmental factors shall be taken into account.
 The Planning Commission may require an engineering, geologic, or structural analysis where it appears that steep slopes or wetlands are to be used for construction purposes rather than open space.
 The Planning Commission may attach any reasonable conditions it sees fit in the course of the Planned Unit Development process.
+[Amended by Ord.
+2025-02, June 11, 2025]

-(i) The requirements of Section 4.041, Shorelands Development Criteria, shall be met where uses are to be located within 50 feet of a lake within the Rockaway Beach Urban Growth Boundary.
+(j) The requirements of Section 4.041, Shorelands Development Criteria, shall be met where uses are to be located within 50 feet of a lake within the Rockaway Beach Urban Growth Boundary.

-(j) A minimum of 30% of the lot will be maintained in natural vegetation or landscaping.

-[Section (j) added by Ordinance #93-299, March 24, 1990]
+(k) A minimum of 30% of the lot will be maintained in natural vegetation or landscaping.
+[Added by Ordinance #93-299, March 24, 1990]